Staples / How to Make Pumpkin Puree

 Storage: pumpkin puree will last about a week in a sealed container in the refrigerator.
 Of course it can also be canned, but I wouldn’t recommend it unless you have a pressure canner.

 Freezing: freeze for up to six months in an airtight container.
 Thaw in the refrigerator overnight before using.
-For smaller amounts, spoon the puree into large ice cube trays or silicon muffin liners.
+For smaller amounts, spoon the puree onto a parchment lined sheet in dollops or into reusable muffin liners.
 Freeze until solid, then remove the frozen puree and store in containers that are freezer safe.
 This is great for if you like to add some pumpkin to things like mashed potatoes, to use in smoothies, or for baking.

 Expert Tips